Truncations of level 1 of elements in the loop group of a reductive group: Introduction

-In \cite{EO} Oort shows that one obtains a discrete invariant of $X$ (the so-called Ekedahl-Oort invariant) by considering the $p$-torsion points $X[p]$, or equivalently by studying the reduction modulo $p$ of the Dieudonn\'e module $\mathbf M$ together with the two maps induced by $F:\mathbf M\rightarrow \mathbf M$ and $V=pF^{-1}:\mathbf M\rightarrow \mathbf M$.
-In terms of the element $b$, this corresponds to considering the $K_1$-double coset.
-In other words, this situation is analogous to the above in the special case $G=GL_h$ or $GSp_{2n}$ and $\mu$ minuscule for $\mathcal{O}=W(k)$.
-A classification of the Ekedahl-Oort invariant (and more generally of $G(k)$-orbits on a certain variety associated to a reductive group $G$ over $\mathbb{Z}_p$ together with a fixed Levi subgroup that is also defined over $\mathbb{Z}_p$) using a similar subset of the Weyl group of the associated reductive group as we use has been given by Moonen and Wedhorn in \cite{MoonenWedhorn}.\\
+In \cite{EO} Oort shows that one obtains a discrete invariant of $X$ (the so-called Ekedahl-Oort invariant) by considering the isomorphism class of the $p$-torsion points $X[p]$, or equivalently by studying the reduction modulo $p$ of the Dieudonn\'e module $\mathbf M$ together with the two maps induced by $F:\mathbf M\rightarrow \mathbf M$ and $V=pF^{-1}:\mathbf M\rightarrow \mathbf M$.
+Reformulating this invariant in terms of the element $b$, it corresponds to considering the $K_1$-double coset.
+In other words, we can apply our theory in the special case $G=GL_h$ and $\mu$ minuscule for $\mathcal{O}=W(k)$ to study the Ekedahl-Oort invariant of $p$-divisible groups.
+Likewise, truncations of level 1 for other groups yield classifications of Ekedahl-Oort invariants of $p$-divisible groups with extra structure by a polarization or endomorphisms.